-The butterfly life span depends on its species and environment.
+The butterfly’s life span depends on its species and environment.
 The average life span of butterflies can be between a day to several months.

 What is the life span of a butterfly?

 On average, most butterfly species have a life span of about two weeks in their adult stage.
 Each of their life stages lasts a different amount of time.
 A butterfly’s life starts as an egg.
-It takes it between 5 to 10 days to hatch into a caterpillar.
-In the next 2 to 4 weeks the caterpillar grows and then becomes a pupa.
-The pupal stage can last from 10 to 15 days, and then the adult butterfly emerges.
+It takes between 5 to 10 days to hatch into a caterpillar.
+In the next 2 to 4 weeks, the caterpillar grows and then becomes a pupa.
+The pupal stage lasts 10 to 15 days, and then the adult butterfly emerges.
 This process is called metamorphosis.

 What butterfly lives for 24 hours?

-The mayfly spends two years as larvae underwater but lives for only one day in their adult stage.
+The mayfly spends two years as larva underwater but lives for only one day in its adult stage.
 It’s one of the insects with the shortest life spans.

 A common misconception is that the fruit fly has the shortest life span and lives only a day, but it can actually live up to a month.

 How long do monarch butterflies live?

 The average lifespan of monarch butterflies in good conditions (mainly in Central and South America) is up to 9 months.
 However, in other areas which don’t offer their ideal living conditions, they would typically live up to 6 weeks only.